Thursday, April 9, 2026

 Key findings of the study

-• Self-determination: Very important/important for 97% in order to be able to age with dignity. → However, 58% of care allowance recipients did not find the current form of support to be in line with their own expectations (reasons: external and family circumstances, affordability).
+• Self-determination: Very important/important for 97% in order to be able to age with dignity. → But: 58% of care allowance recipients did not choose their current form of support according to their own wishes (reasons: external & family circumstances, affordability).

 • 69 %: Relatives + mobile services